-Conventional facial moisturizers can contain endocrine disrupting chemicals that add to the toxic load in your body.
-These hormone-disrupting chemicals can impact your health and lead to chronic disease and cancers.
-The best way to avoid the chemical contaminants that come with facial moisturizers is to make them yourself.
+Conventional facial moisturizers can contain endocrine-disrupting chemicals that add to the toxic load in your body.
+These hormone-disrupting chemicals can impact your health and lead to chronic diseases and cancers.
+The best way to avoid the chemical contaminants that come with facial moisturizers is to make them yourself using safe ingredients.
 And it’s surprisingly easy and very inexpensive.
-So we’ve included ten natural homemade facial moisturizer recipes for DIYers who would like to try making their own at home personal care product recipes at home to save money and skip out on dangerous ingredients.
-You’ve trusted Mamavation to cover 10 homemade shampoo recipes for DIYers, 10 homemade lotion recipes for DIYers, and which popular deodorant brands are toxic and safe, now join us as we explore shampoo, how to make it and ingredients that are safe for your family.
+So we’ve included ten natural homemade facial moisturizer recipes for DIYers who would like to try making their own at-home personal care product recipes at home to save money and skip out on dangerous ingredients.
+You’ve trusted Mamavation to cover 10 homemade shampoo recipes for DIYers, 10 homemade lotion recipes for DIYers, and which popular deodorant brands are toxic and safe, now join us as we explore shampoo, how to make it, and ingredients that are safe for your family.

 Chemicals in Facial Moisturizers That Are Problematic

 There are so many products on the shelves promising to make wrinkles and fine lines disappear.
 However, lots of times these daily moisturizing products are doing so with toxic chemicals.
 Whether you have dry skin, eczema, psoriasis, or sensitive skin, there are better natural products you can find on the shelves.
 But if you want better natural face moisturizers, avoid these chemicals.